CDRT/docs/ldmm/ldmm_top.md

 ```$url = (Find-LnvDriverPack -MachineType 21DD | Where-Object { (($_.OS -eq 'win10') -and ($_.version -eq '21H2')) }).'#text'```

 	OUTPUTS:
-An object consisting of "os", "version", "crc", "#text" elements where "#text" represents the URL to the package executable file.
+	An object consisting of "os", "version", "crc", or "#text" elements where
+	"#text" represents the URL to the package executable file.

 ?> The Where-Object cmdlet can be used to filter on OS and version to return just one URL.
 The URL is in the '#text' field of the returned object.